grocid/passdesktop/README.md

 token := ChaCha20-Poly1305-Decrypt(encrypted token, key, nonce).
 ```

 The decrypted `token` is kept in memory only.
-Apart from that, it is actually agnostic to the underlying data storage (although, in the case of Vault the database in encrypted with a AES-GCM barrier, and protected with some additional security mechanisms such as token access and secret sharing).
+Apart from that, it is actually agnostic to the underlying data storage.
 Therefore, all entries are encrypted with ChaCha20-Poly1305-Encrypt, under the same key as the token (but of course, different nonces).
+Although, in the case of Vault the database in encrypted with a AES-GCM barrier and protected with some additional security mechanisms such as token access and secret sharing.

 Inside Vault, the entries have the following format.

 ```
 {